 According to the DOE, with two parameters and at three levels, FCCCD suggested 11 experimental runs.
 Upon the completion of the devulcanization process, the rubber flakes were revulcanized followed by tensile strength testing.
 In our study, the test aims to study the effect of the interaction between the duration of incubation and % (w/v) GTR used to the degree of devulcanization, hence the strength of the new rubber product.
 The data obtained for tensile strength was shown in Table 1.

-Data in Table 1 shows that the tensile strength of the revulcanized rubber varies from 4.6 to 10.7 MPa.
-Run 7 gives the highest tensile strength with incubation time and % (w/v) GTR set at 4 hours and 4 % (w/v) GTR respectively, which is also the middle point of the tested range.
-The second highest reading was observed in run 5 which was set at similar condition to run 7.
-The lowest reading was obtained from run 11 where incubation time was set for 6 hours and 6% (w/v) GTR, and the tensile strength was found to be less than half compared to the highest.
-For comparison, a control sample, which has not been devulcanized, but was revulcanized, gave the strength of 6.4 MPa.

 Table 1